 Alien Invaders: Exotic Plants in the Everglades

 Every species of plant, animal, fungi, and bacteria has a home in some part of the world.
 A place where it has existed for thousands of years as a result of natural forces and influences like climate, storms, moisture, fire, soils, and species interactions.
 Over long periods of time, these and other factors direct the distributions of organisms in nature.
-A native (indigenous) species is one that occurs in a particular region, ecosystem, and habitat without direct or indirect human actions.
+A native (indigenous) species is one that occurs in a particular region, ecosystem, or habitat without direct or indirect human actions.
 Species native to North America are generally recognized as those occurring on the continent prior to European settlement.
-Endemic is used to describe populations of native animals, plants or other organisms that have relatively restricted distributions and are confined to certain environments.
+Endemic is used to describe populations of native animals, plants, or other organisms that have relatively restricted distributions and are confined to certain environments.

 Importance of Native Plants